-How to Prepare for a Renovation Site Visit with a General Contractor
+How to Prepare for a Meeting & Interview with a General Contractor

 At Sweeten, we know a lot about general contractors.
 One frequent question from homeowners involves how to prepare for a general contractor meeting.
 Site visits assess if a pro will be a good fit and to also secure the most precise estimate possible for the project.